 CEO Benefits and Rewards Services Worldwide

-Aurélien Sonet has been CEO of Benefits and Rewards Services Worldwide and a member of the Group’s Executive Committee since September 2017.
+Aurélien Sonet has been CEO of Benefits and Rewards Services Worldwide and a member of the Executive Committee since September 2017.

 Aurélien joined Sodexo in 2000 and held various functional and operational roles within Sodexo’s Benefits & Rewards Services activity until 2010.
 Over this 10-year period, he first held responsibilities in Finance, then headed up Strategic Planning, Marketing and Communications for the activity, before becoming CEO of the French subsidiary.
 In 2010, Aurélien took on the position of Global Executive Vice President for Strategy, Brand and Communications at Group level.
 In 2013, he moved to Singapore to develop business with our International Strategic Accounts in Asia Pacific, and successfully deployed major contracts across the region.
 In 2015, Aurélien was appointed Region Chair for Asia Pacific, making a key contribution to the development of Sodexo in the region.

 Aurélien started his professional career as a financial auditor for Deloitte.
 He is a graduate from the École Centrale de Lyon Engineering school.